Social Media Coordinator

 I first gave myself the chance to get into the communications industry when I applied for the Public Relations – Corporate Communications graduate certificate program at Seneca.

 I researched prior to applying and based on what I found, the best option was going to be between Seneca and Humber College.
-I ended up choosing Seneca because the campus was 10 km closer from where I live, each way.
+I ended up choosing Seneca because the campus was 10 km closer to where I live, each way.
 This was quite important both in terms of time and money saved, the time part especially because I’m also quite a few years older than many of my classmates.

 The program has a co-op component, which was arguably the most important deciding factor for me.
 In most cases, simply having an undergraduate degree isn’t enough for someone to break into the communications industry, especially for someone like me who doesn’t have a degree in communications/journalism.
 I saw the co-op component as a chance to score an equalizer, and luckily for me, that’s what happened.